 2. Only 6 credit units of standard introductory 100-level English may be taken for credit, either ENG 110 or two of ENG 111, ENG 112, ENG 113, or ENG 114, or the equivalent in transfer credit.
 ENG 120 may be used to fulfill 3 credit units of first-year English requirements, and may also be taken as an elective in addition to 6 credit units of other first-year English classes.

 4. 400-level seminars are open to students who have been admitted to the Honours or Double Honours program.
-Other students may be admitted as space permits after consultation with the Department's Undergraduate Chair.
+Four-year degree students may also be admitted after consultation with the Department's Undergraduate Chair.

 The major average in English programs includes the grades earned in: